Article

 I am the landlord’s broker and advertise the landlord’s rental apartment.
 A tenant responds to the advertisement but decides that the apartment isn’t suitable.
 Can I tell the tenant I have other listings that might be suitable?
 Could I act as a dual agent and collect fees from both the tenant and landlord?

-The FARE Act prohibits anyone from conditioning the rental of an apartment upon the tenant hiring a broker, including a dual agent.
+The FARE Act prohibits anyone from conditioning the rental of an apartment upon the tenant hiring a broker, including a dual agent who is a natural person.
 The FARE Act does not prohibit a tenant from choosing to hire their own broker and pay broker fees to the tenant’s broker.
 Nor does the FARE Act prohibit brokers from advertising their services to tenants.

 I am a manager at a brokerage firm.
 One agent represents a landlord advertising an apartment for rent.
 A tenant calls the firm to respond to the ad.
 Can another agent at the firm act as a co-broker and represent the tenant to view the apartment?